 How the hell do you get a dog into England once you’re already in the EU?
+Are you trying to travel with your dog between Europe and the UK?
+Answers below.

-Our brave friend Coco + her frenchie Elle shared with us their journey going through the Eurotunnel (London to Paris) last year via the ferry and on the way back took a ridesharing service called BlablaCar.
-It’s almost like an Uber but for planned trips.
-You can look up rides like Paris to London or Paris to Nice and you can carpool with drivers which ends up being very cost effective (anywhere from €20-60 one-way + pay for a second seat for the pooch)!
+You can look up rides like Paris to London or Paris to Nice and you can carpool with drivers which ends up being very cost-effective (anywhere from €20-60 one-way and pay for a second seat for the pooch)!

 Perfect!
 This seemed like the way to go but there were no available rides during my dates.
 When a ride did pop up, it seemed to get booked right away or wasn’t pet-friendly.
-After waiting and crossing fingers for a week, I bit the bullet 2 days before the trip and decided to go via trains/Folkestone Taxi Co.
+After waiting and crossing my fingers for a week, I bit the bullet two days before the trip and decided to go via trains/Folkestone Taxi Co.

-Paris to Calais – Eurotunnel – Calais to London
+From EU to UK with my dogs: Paris to Calais – Eurotunnel – Calais to London

-Find routes on Loco2 + Trainline.
+Find routes on Loco2 and Trainline.
 Cost: varies; mine was €42 (with a connecting stop) and the ride takes less than an hour.
-With a connecting stop, it’s a bit longer. €7 for dog in carrier or half the 2nd class full fare if your dog is over 13 lbs + on leash.
-Book this sooner than later as they book quickly!
+With a connecting stop, it’s a bit longer.
+It’s €7 for a dog in carrier or half the 2nd class full fare if your dog is over 13 lbs and on a leash.

 Your pup(s) get to sit with you and you never have to leave the car.
 They meet you at the Calais station with a sign, help you with your bags and then you settle into the car.
 They even provided blankets!
-Cost: £125 + £96 Eurotunnel ticket and the ride is thirty-five minutes.
+Cost: £125 + £96 for the Eurotunnel ticket and the ride is thirty-five minutes.

-The taxi drives to Pet Clearance first where you go in and have your pet’s passport/documents looked over.
+The taxi drives to pet clearance first where you go in and have your pet’s passport + documents looked over.
 Make sure everything is correct and you have backup papers as they are very strict.
-There is also a local vet (cash only) nearby incase anything is missing and you need new paperwork or treatments.
+There is also a local vet (cash only) nearby in case anything is missing and you need new paperwork or treatments.

 Wow, lots of pets!